mil/School/notes/PHIL-3454/Agnostic/DCT.md

             * Helping people is right because people are valuable (Why are people valuable)?)
             * Poeple are valuable because they are created by God for some large purpoe (End of Questions)
     * SO you neecd gGod to explain why people (and virtous actions are valuable)
+- Evolutiontionary Mortality
+    * An action is right (/wrong) precisely because it is evolutionary adaptive(/maladaptive)
     * Objection:
         - ET: What's evolutionar good is not always what's morraly good.
 (Evolution doesn't catre about how happy wqe are;
-- Wierdly, ET Faces the Same Objections As DCT
+- Weirdly, ET Faces the Same Objections As DCT
-    * Objectio n 1: (Euthyphro Dilemma) Is an act right because natural law says so, or does natural law say so because it is right?
-If the former, natural law seems arbitrary.
+    * Objection 1: (Euthyphro Dilemma)
+        - Is an act right because natural law says so,
+        - or does natural law say so because it is right?
+        - If the former, natural law seems arbitrary.
 If the latter, then NLT is false.
-    * Objection 2: (Circulatirty) Why should we do what natural law says?
+    * Objection 2:  (Circularity)
+        - Why should we do what natural law says?
 Because natural law says so?
-    * Reply 2: Humanism [Sarte] An act is good because it maximizes human well-being
+    * Reply 2: Humanism [Sarte]
+        - An act is good because it maximizes human well-being
+        - STILL...
+Humanism faces the circulairty worry
+        - Why is it good to maximize human well-being?
+            * Because it maximizes human well-being?
+        - A one instance of the question:
+            * Why does MY life ultimately matter???